Siteimprove/alfa/docs/typedoc/markdown/_siteimprove/alfa-act/Diagnostic-1.md

 Diagnostics are associated with each Question or final Outcome.
 They at least contain an explanatory message.
-Diagnostics can be extended to include more information for the rules that need it.
+Diagnostics can be extended to include more information for the rules that need it. test typedoc

 ## Implements